Knowledge graphSettings

 Why this matters for system design

-• HTTP defines API contracts and directly affects latency, retries, and request-processing cost.
+• HTTP defines API contracts — and along with them latency, retry behavior, and request-processing cost.

-• Version choice changes connection behavior, multiplexing, and resilience under packet loss.
+• Version choice changes the load profile: connection count and character, multiplexing, resilience under packet loss.

-• A sound cache, timeout, and retry strategy reduces blast radius and protects dependencies.
+• A careful cache, timeout, and retry strategy shrinks the blast radius of an incident and shields dependencies from a request avalanche.

 Common mistakes

-Treating HTTP as nearly free and ignoring the cost of connections, caching, and retries in capacity planning.
+Treating HTTP as nearly free and skipping the cost of connections, caches, and retries in capacity planning — at peak that is exactly what eats the headroom.

-Using the same timeout and retry policy for every method and endpoint regardless of SLA, idempotency, and business criticality.
+Applying one timeout and retry policy to every method and endpoint without splitting it by SLA, idempotency, and how critical the operation actually is.

-Combining 4xx and 5xx into one metric and losing an early signal of server-side degradation.
+Folding 4xx and 5xx into one metric: that view drowns out the earliest signal of server-side degradation.

 Related chapters

-• OSI model - shows where HTTP sits at the application layer and how it connects to transport and network behavior.
+• OSI model - helps locate HTTP at the application layer and connects it to transport and network behavior.

-• IPv4 and IPv6: evolution of IP addressing - explains how addressing and routing reshape HTTP request paths and latency.
+• IPv4 and IPv6: evolution of IP addressing - explains how addressing and routing shape HTTP request paths and their latency.

-• TCP protocol - covers the main transport underneath HTTP/1.1 and HTTP/2 and the source of many request delays.
+• TCP protocol - covers the main transport under HTTP/1.1 and HTTP/2 — and the source of most request delays along the way.

-• UDP protocol - shows the transport foundation for QUIC and HTTP/3, where delay and packet loss matter most.
+• UDP protocol - shows the transport foundation under QUIC and HTTP/3, where delay and packet loss take the front seat.

-• Domain Name System (DNS) - reminds you that every HTTP request starts with name resolution and depends on DNS quality.
+• Domain Name System (DNS) - is a reminder that every HTTP request starts with name resolution and rides on the quality of DNS.

-• WebSocket protocol - shows how a long-lived bidirectional channel appears after HTTP Upgrade.
+• WebSocket protocol - shows how, after an HTTP Upgrade, request-response turns into a long-lived bidirectional channel.

-• Load Balancing - breaks down L7 routing, sticky sessions, and balancing effects on HTTP behavior.
+• Load Balancing - breaks down L7 routing, sticky sessions, and the ways a balancer reshapes HTTP behavior.

-• Remote call approaches - helps compare application protocols and timeout/retry policy at service boundaries.
+• Remote call approaches - helps compare application protocols and tune timeout and retry policy at service boundaries.

-• Why distributed systems and consistency matter - moves the discussion from HTTP mechanics into distributed-architecture trade-offs.
+• Why distributed systems and consistency matter - moves the discussion from HTTP mechanics into the trade-offs without which a distributed architecture does not hold together.

 Enable tracking in Settings